 Another type of hemolytic disease of newborns is ABO blood type incompatibility.
-This occurs when a mother’s blood type of A, B, or O is not compatible with a baby’s.
-This condition is considered less harmful and threatening to the baby than Rh incompatibility.
-However, babies can carry rare antigens that can put them at risk for erythroblastosis fetalis, including Kell, Duffy, Kidd, Lutheran, Diego, Xg, P, Ee, Cc, and MNSs antigens (Dulay 2014).
+This occurs when the mother’s blood type of A, B, or O is not compatible with the baby’s.
+This condition is considered less harmful or threatening to the baby than Rh incompatibility.
+However, babies can carry rare antigens that can put them at risk for erythroblastosis fetalis.
+These antigens include:

 To diagnose erythroblastosis fetalis, a doctor will order a routine blood test during an expectant mother’s first visit.
 This will test for the mother’s blood type, and it will determine whether she has anti-Rh antibodies in her blood from a previous pregnancy.
-If she has Rh-negative blood and Rh-antibodies, the father’s blood will be tested.
-She will be tested again at between 18 to 20 weeks of pregnancy and again at 26 to 27 weeks.
+If she has Rh-negative blood and Rh antibodies, the father’s blood will be tested.
+If the father's blood type is Rh negative, no further testing is needed.
+But if the father's blood type is Rh positive, or if he has the anti-Rh antibody, the mother's blood will be tested again between 18 to 20 weeks of pregnancy and again at 26 to 27 weeks.

 The fetus’s blood type is rarely tested.
-It is difficult to test a fetus’s blood type, and doing so can increase the risk for complications.
-Instead, a mother’s blood is continually tested for antibodies throughout her pregnancy—approximately every two to four weeks.
-If the antibody levels start to rise, a physician may recommend a test to detect fetal cerebral artery blood flow, which is not invasive to the baby.
-If the baby’s blood flow is affected, erythroblastosis fetalis is suspected.
+It’s difficult to test a fetus’s blood type and doing so can increase the risk for complications.
+A mother’s blood is continually tested for antibodies throughout her pregnancy — approximately every two to four weeks.
+If the antibody levels start to rise, a doctor may recommend a test to detect fetal cerebral artery blood flow, which is not invasive to the baby.
+Erythroblastosis fetalis is suspected if the baby’s blood flow is affected.

 Babies can also experience a condition known as hydrops, where fluid starts to accumulate in spaces where fluid is normally not present.
 This includes spaces in the abdomen, heart, and lungs.
 This symptom can be harmful because the extra fluid places pressure on the heart and affects its ability to pump.

-If a baby experiences erythroblastosis fetalis in the womb, he or she may be given intrauterine blood transfusions to reduce anemia.
-When the baby’s lungs and heart mature enough for delivery, a physician may recommend delivering the baby early (University of Rochester Medical Center, 2014).
+If a baby experiences erythroblastosis fetalis in the womb, they may be given intrauterine blood transfusions to reduce anemia.
+When the baby’s lungs and heart mature enough for delivery, a doctor may recommend delivering the baby early.

 After a baby is born, further blood transfusions may be necessary.
 Giving the baby fluids intravenously can improve low blood pressure.
 The baby may also need temporary breathing support from a ventilator or mechanical breathing machine.

-Babies born with erythroblastosis fetalis should be monitored for at least three to four months for signs of anemia (Widness, J., n.d.).
+Babies born with erythroblastosis fetalis should be monitored for at least three to four months for signs of anemia.
 They may require additional blood transfusions.
-However, if proper pre-natal care and postpartum care are delivered, the baby should not experience long-term complications.
+However, if proper prenatal care and postpartum care are delivered, the baby should not experience long-term complications.